ZG4RBU/Archiver/README.md

 - Archiver can also be used as an OSINT tool to visualize gathered info better.

 ## How it works
 Archiver is heavily dependent on selenium and pytube modules.
-Firstly, the youtube videos are downloaded locally and uploaded on mega.nz.
-After the downloads finish, mega.nz video embed link and youtube video content are parsed to html blocks, from which the html file is built.
+At first, the youtube videos are downloaded locally and uploaded on mega.nz.
+After the downloads finish, mega.nz video embed link and youtube video content are parsed to HTML blocks, from which the HTML file is built.

 ## Prerequisites
 1. Python 3.6+